Make Baby Hats

 The Church Community Organic Garden is the culmination of an idea conceived by Eva Lankhorst in 2009.
 The purpose of this garden is to share gardening skills and produce with our local community.
 The garden was moved to its present location in 2014 when it was awarded grant funding for development by the Kansas Community Garden Grants Program and the Methodist Church Healthy Living Initiative.
-(If you have a picture to share send it to email@example.com.)
+(If you have a picture to share it with Keith through Contact Us page.)

-The Foundation makes it possible for a gift from you today to go on and on, enabling you to have a part in the work of Christ, through Trinity, for years to come.
+The Foundation makes it possible for a gift from you today to last into the future, enabling you to have a part in the work of Christ, through Trinity, for years to come.

 All of us are in debt to the past.
-We drink from wells we have not dug; enjoy liberties we have not won; share our democracy resting on foundations of faith and sacrifice given by others.
-That’s why giving to Trinity is so important.
-We can share our appreciation for all we have received so freely.
+We drink from wells we have not dug; enjoy liberties we have not won; practice a faith modeled by Jesus 2000 years ago.
+By giving to the Trinity Foundation, we can share our appreciation for all we have received so freely.
 We can secure the future of Trinity so that others may know Christ for generations to come.

-GIVING reflects the love of Christ in the hearts of people.
+Giving reflects the love of Christ in the hearts of people.
 It is a vital part of Christian living.
-Many churches have benefited greatly from special gifts, bequests, and memorials.
-That is why the Trinity United Methodist Church Foundation was established.
-It is designed to be the union of many gifts, both small and large, held in trust and managed for the permanent benefit of our church.
-It provides the most economical and businesslike method of administering past, present, and future gifts to our church.
-It is unique in that only the income produced by the Foundation will be used each year to help support the special projects of Trinity.
+The Trinity United Methodist Church Foundation was established to be the union of many gifts, both small and large, held in trust and managed for the perpetual benefit of our church.
+By producing investment income, it also provides immediate funding of special ministries and needs of the church today.

 GOAL AND PURPOSE

-Having the Foundation allows us to accept and fund new opportunities for Christian service when they arise.
-Funds are made available for special church needs without disrupting our operating budget.
-Trinity is assured of carrying our present ministry and mission to Salina and the world, as well as adding new ministries and missions.
+Having the Foundation allows us to accept and fund new opportunities for Christian service when they arise without disrupting our operating budget.
+Through the Endowment Fund, Trinity is also assured of continuing our present ministry and mission to Salina and the world into the future.
 Finally, special scholarships can be provided to Trinity members.

-Your first priority in your giving to Trinity should always be the annual plan of giving to the Operating and Mission Budget as well as the Building Fund.
-These are Trinity’s lifelines.
+Your first priority in your giving to Trinity should always be your annual giving to the Operating and Mission Budget as well as the Building Fund.
+These represent your basic financial stewardship which honors God, maintains our staff and facilities, and keeps us in mission to the world.
 The Foundation provides an additional but crucial opportunity for “second mile” giving.

 Gifts to the Foundation may be in the form of a memorial to honor a loved one, a gift of thanksgiving on some special occasion, or a gift to obtain a current tax benefit.
 These gifts have no restriction regarding the use of the income and are encouraged because of the flexibility they provide in meeting unknown requirements of future years.